dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/logging.md

 ### Other applications

-In your application startup code, create and instance of you context and register your logger.
+In your application startup code, create an instance of your context and register your logger.

 > [!NOTE]
 > You only need to register the logger with a single context instance.
 Once you have registered it, it will be used for all other instances of the context in the same AppDomain.